Sause Bros.

-Sause Bros., Inc., a pioneering Oregon ocean towing company founded in 1936, is a privately held, fourth-generation family company serving routes along the West Coast of the United States, Hawaii and other islands of the South Pacific, as well as Alaska.
-It maintains a sixty-vessel fleet of tugboats and barges, employing approximately 400 people at its facilities in Coos Bay, Portland, and Rainier, Oregon; in Long Beach, California; and in Honolulu and Kalaeloa, Hawaii.
+Sause Bros., Inc., is an American ocean towing company based in Coos Bay, Oregon.
+Founded in 1936, it is a privately held company serving routes along the West Coast of the United States, Hawaii and other islands of the South Pacific, as well as Alaska.

-Though the company started with a single wooden tugboat in 1936, as of 2015 Sause Bros. has a modern fleet, including double-hull barges.
+The company maintains a sixty-vessel fleet of tugboats and barges, employing approximately 400 people at its facilities in Coos Bay, Portland, and Rainier, Oregon; in Long Beach, California; and in Honolulu and Kalaeloa, Hawaii.
 The company's Southern Oregon Marine division repairs and maintains the fleet, as well as designing and building new vessels.

 Sause Bros.' history includes two fatal accidents and a 1988 oil spill.